JoshuaWhitfield/FunctionalProgramming/README.md

   This function takes an iterable structure and an anonymous function to be run during each iteration cycle. <br />
   It also defines the Node and Edges of the Node State before beginning the recursive loop. <br />
   This particular Node State allows us to interact with components of each iteration cycle including: <br />
-  the iterand, tndex, iteration interval, and history of return values.
+  the iterand, index, iteration interval, and history of return values.
 The Edges describe parts of <br />
   the Node State that are mutable during each iteration cycle.
 These Edges are accessable from inside <br />
   of the passed anonymous function parameter that is defined during invocation. <br />